Les Nessman: Les at WKRP

 Les longs to "move up" to a higher-paying job as a TV newsman, and in one episode he shows a video tape to his station friends of himself reporting the news; unfortunately for Les, the tape is so cheaply and badly made, that Nessman runs out quite embarrassed.
 In another episode, Les shows Venus Flytrap how he has been dyeing his skin black — a parody of John Howard Griffin's Black Like Me.
 When Bailey Quarters is promoted to on-air news reporter, Les is jealous enough to attempt to upstage her by plagiarizing an initial draft of one of her news stories, unaware that it is partially fictional and thus puts the station's broadcast license in jeopardy.

 Les works in the WKRP bullpen, a big room with desks for several of the employees.
 Les believes that as the news director, he should have his own private office, so he puts masking tape on the floor around his desk indicating where his office walls would be.
 He insists that anyone who approaches his desk must knock at an imaginary door and wait for permission to come in.
 He mimes opening and closing a door whenever he sits down at or leaves his desk; once he even took out a set of keys to lock the nonexistent door.
 All of his colleagues respect his insistence on maintaining his own private space, and play along with his "walls" charade.
-Mr. Carlson even "knocks" by clicking his heels together, although Jennifer is permitted to ignore the imaginary walls.
+Mr. Carlson 'knocks' on Les' door by clicking his heels together, and even leans in on an imaginary door jamb, but Jennifer is permitted to ignore the imaginary walls.